Merderr/Trivia-Titans/README.md

 2.  `User Stories/Scenarios`:

-    `Scenario #1`: New User Onboarding
+        Scenario #1: New User Onboarding
-    Given a new user opens the Trivia Titans app
-    When they complete the signup process
+        Given a new user opens the Trivia Titans app When they complete the signup process
-    Then they should be able to play right away
-    And they should be able to see their score update on the leaderboard right away
+        Then they should be able to play right away And they should be able to see their score update on the leaderboard right away

-    `Scenario #2`: Competitive Player Updates
+        Scenario #2: Competitive Player Updates
         Given a competitive player in the game
         When they achieve a high score
         Then their score should be updated upon getting a question wrong And they should be notified upon achieving a new high score

-    `Scenario #3`: Returning Player Engagement
+        Scenario #3: Returning Player Engagement
         Given a returning player
         When they revisit the Trivia Titans app
         Then they should see new trivia questions to keep the game engaging And they should be able to view their account details including high score

 3.  `Intended Market`: